vinteumorg/pleblottery/README.md

 the idea is similar to [`public-pool`](https://github.com/benjamin-wilson/public-pool) and [`ckpool-solo`](https://bitbucket.org/ckolivas/ckpool-solo/), but we're explicitly avoiding the "pool" terminology to avoid ambiguity and confusion.

-the coinbase payout goes to one single address, **without any kind of pooled reward distribution**.
+the coinbase payout goes to one single locking script, **without any kind of pooled reward distribution**.

 ![](diagram.svg)